ronsantash/Comfyui-flexi-lora-loader/README.md

 ![version](https://img.shields.io/badge/version-0.1.0-blue)

+## Changelog

+### v0.2.0

+- Modified album_name output to automatically append applied weight values
+  - Example: If input is "FLL" and weights are 0.5, 0.6, 0.1, output will be "FLL050601"
+- Added support for negative weight values

+### v0.1.0

+- Initial release
+- Support for applying multiple LoRA models simultaneously
+- Multiple weights can be set as a list for each LoRA
+- Implementation of randomize mode

-A custom node for ComfyUI that allows you to experiment with multiple LoRA models using various weight combinations.
+A ComfyUI custom node for experimenting with multiple LoRA models using various weight combinations.

 ## Purpose and Features

-This custom node is designed to maximize the potential of LoRA models.
+This custom node aims to maximize the potential of LoRA models.

 While LoRA weights significantly influence expressions and poses, using fixed values can limit specific expressions.
-This node offers:
+With this node:

-- Ability to set multiple weight values as lists for various combinations
+- You can set multiple weight values as a list to try various combinations
-- Find desired expressions by observing generation results
+- Observe generation results to find weights that achieve desired expressions
-- Track applied LoRA weights through string output, which can be connected to memo inputs of nodes like D2 Send Eagle
+- Check applied LoRA weights through string output and save records by connecting to memo inputs like D2 Send Eagle node

 ## Features

 - Apply up to 3 LoRA models simultaneously
 - Set multiple weights for each LoRA model
-- Applies nth weight per queue
+- Applies nth weight for each queue
-- LoRAs without nth element set will apply 0.0
+- LoRAs without nth element default to 0.0 weight
 - Operation modes:
   - randomize: randomly select weights (currently implemented)
   - in order: apply weights sequentially (planned for future update)